 Historic Monuments of Ancient Kyoto (Kyoto, Uji and Otsu Cities)

-Kyoto was the imperial capital of Japan from 794 AD to the 19th century, leaving it with generous markings of the past grandeurs.
+Kyoto was the imperial capital of Japan from 794 AD to the 19th century, leaving it with generous markings of the past grandeur.
 It is the center of the Japanese culture for more than 1000 years, thus you will find Japanese wooden and religious architecture, Japanese art gardens and other unique features of the aesthetic and finesse of Japan here.
-The Japanese garden design in between 8-17th centuries played a major role in solidying Japan’s culture and had after that made a mark to the rest of the world.
+The Japanese garden design in between 8-17th centuries played a major role in solidifying Japan’s culture and had after that made a mark to the rest of the world.
 Besides, again with the introduction of Buddhism from China, there were marking of influences and two of the most famous imperial temples to behold is the To-ji and Sai-ji.
-Also Kyoto are filled with many symbols of the aristocratic society of the Heian period that had dominate for four centuries.
+Also Kyoto are filled with many symbols of the aristocratic society of the Heian period that had dominated for four centuries.

 Historic Monuments of Ancient Nara